Resource Conservation and Recovery Act

-The Resource Conservation and Recovery Act (RCRA), enacted in 1976, is the principal federal law in the United States governing the disposal of solid waste and hazardous waste.
+The Resource Conservation and Recovery Act (RCRA), enacted in 1976, is the primary federal law in the United States governing the disposal of solid waste and hazardous waste.

 History and goals

 Congress enacted RCRA to address the increasing problems the nation faced from its growing volume of municipal and industrial waste.
 RCRA was an amendment of the Solid Waste Disposal Act of 1965.
 The act set national goals for: